osmcode/osmium-tool/man/osmium-sort.md

 If there are several objects of the same type and with the same ID they are ordered by ascending version.

-This works with normal OSM data files, history files, and change files.
+This command works with normal OSM data files, history files, and change files.

+This commands reads its input file(s) only once and writes its output file in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

 @MAN_COMMON_OPTIONS@
 @MAN_INPUT_OPTIONS@